 Plus, 78% of consumers say that a company’s social media posts influence their buying decisions.

 In other words: spending time on social media is totally worth it.

 So!
 What’s the state of your social media?

-One of the biggest reasons people give for not being more engaged on social media is that they feel like they don’t have anything to talk about.
+One of the biggest reasons people give for not being more engaged on social media is that they feel like they can’t find interesting things to talk about.